-A PET scan combines an injection of radioactive sugar and a CT scan.
+PET scan stands for positron emission tomography.
+A PET scan combines an injection of radiotracer (radioactive sugar) and a CT scan.
+The PET scan uses the radiotracer to show up parts of the body where cells are more active than normal.
 It can give your doctor more information about where the cancer is.

 Before the test

-You may be asked not to eat or drink anything for a few hours before the test.
+You may be asked not to eat and to drink only plain unflavoured water for a few hours before the test.
 You may be asked to avoid sugar or caffeine for a time too.
+You may also be asked to avoid strenuous exercise the day before and the morning of the scan.

 You will have an injection of radioactive sugar into your veins, usually in your arm.
 You will have to wait for around an hour for the sugar to travel around your body.
 You might like to bring earphones so you can listen to music while you’re waiting.